binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 toc: false
 ---

-I organize the [DevFest Nantes](https://devfest.gdgnantes.com) as a volunteer of [GDG Nantes](https://gdgnantes.com) for already 7 years.
+I organize the [DevFest Nantes](https://devfest.gdgnantes.com) as a volunteer of [GDG Nantes](https://gdgnantes.com) for 7 years already.

 If you don't know what "DevFest" is, it's a worldwide event lead by the GDG community.
-You could have a look here [DevFest With Google](https://devfest.withgoogle.com).
+You can have a look here [DevFest With Google](https://devfest.withgoogle.com).

 Each year we work very hard to provide the best experience for our attendees.
 We try to make DevFest Nantes the most accessible (only 90€ for 2 days with food, goodies, party, conference, ...).
 And one of the things I'm responsible for is the Countdown!
 Indeed, if you already go to Google I/O, you know that when you are waiting for the launch of the keynote, Google prepares a nice Countdown animation to let you play with the other attendees!
-We love so much this experience that we try to create ours to keep that spirit.
-With this article, I will try to share those countdown and try to explain to you what I've learned with each of them.
+We love so much this experience that we tried to create ours to keep that spirit.
+In this article, I will try to share those countdown and try to explain to you what I've learned with each of them.

 # Before 2014